Login | Register | Subscribe to the GG RSS Feed

 Isn't it an adrenaline-pumping experience to be so close to a treasure, hunting for it, that you can almost taste it?
 Now add the global village to the boundaries, a few satellites, some travel bugs and a peanut butter container wrapped in camouflage duct tape and the game is on.
 Welcome to geocaching!

 Geo-caching first began at the turn of the century (that's 2000, not 1900) when then-President Bill Clinton allowed the military to enable GPS accuracy features from accuracy of 100 m to within feet of location points.
 This allowed GPS accuracy for tracking and location position points.
-The first cache was created in Oregon in May of 2000 and today the game has exploded to over 970,000 caches in over 100 countries on all 7 continents.
+The first cache was created in Oregon in May of 2000 and today the game has exploded to over 3 MILLION caches in over 190 countries on all 7 continents.

 How do you get started?
-Pick up a GPS unit that has co-ordinate entry capabilities to enter geocache location points (I have a Garmin eTrex Legend Hcx) - most automobile GPS units do not have this geocaching capability.
-They begin at about $99 for a starter unit.
+Old style ...
+Pick up a GPS unit that has co-ordinate entry capabilities to enter geocache location points (I have a Garmin eTrex Legend Hcx) - they begin at about $99 for a starter unit.
+Today ... your iPhone or Android is equipped with GPS technology.
+All you need is the Geocaching app on your phone!

 Geocaching is a fun, outdoor adventure that can take you into new areas right around the world.
 The philosophy with a cache of take something, leave something discovers all manners of trinkets, geocoins and travel bugs to enhance the experience.

-Follow us on Facebook and Twitter or drop us a line to let us know how you Geocach!
+Follow us on Facebook and Twitter or drop us a line to let us know how you Geocache!

 Comments